 - Biblioteca do ISCTE

 Here are a few examples of Portuguese keywords that can be used to search these catalogues: África, Angola, PALOP, Colónias, Colonização, Colonial, Lusófono, Lusofonia.

 Founded in 1926, the Bar Association of Portugal never extended to overseas colonies despite demands by lawyers in those territories.
-On January 6th, 1995, the first Lei da Advocacia (Law 1/95) and, on September 13th, 1996, the Angolan government adopted a law on the Bar Association of Angola and its regulations.
-It is on September 20, 1996, that the Bar Association of Angola (Ordem dos Advogados de Angola) was eventually created by proclamation at the Congress Palace in the country’s capital, Luanda.
+On January 6th, 1995, the first Lei da Advocacia (Law 1/95) was adopted and, on September 13th, 1996, the Angolan government enacted a law on the Bar Association of Angola and its regulations.
+It is on September 20, 1996, that the Bar Association of Angola (Ordem dos Advogados de Angola) was eventually created by proclamation at the Congress Palace in the country's capital, Luanda.